DorraBenLetayfa/rancher-installation-on-rke2/README.md

 Force/check backup target synchronization according to your Longhorn configuration and verify the new backup is visible.

-# 15- Create a new failback volume on Cluster A -> create DR volume from new backup on cluster A
+# 15- Create a new failback volume on Cluster A -> create DR volume from new backup on cluster A + attach reccuring job to the volume
 Create a new volume, for example:

 dr-test-data-failback